Take the stress out of this holiday tradition with these super easy elf on the shelf hiding spots; perfect for when you forget to move the elf…again!

-First, you have to go to the store and buy all the items involved in the nightly mischief.
+- First, you have to go to the store and buy all the items involved in the nightly mischief.
 I don’t know about you, but I don’t have extra money to spend during the holidays.

-Second, you have to be insanely creative on the daily in order to come up with new shenanigans every night.
+- Second, you have to be insanely creative on the daily in order to come up with new shenanigans every night.

-Lastly (and this is the part that blows my mind) YOU have to clean up the mess that little sneaky critter makes – every morning!
+- Lastly (and this is the part that blows my mind) YOU have to clean up the mess that little sneaky critter makes – every morning!

 Sorry, but this busy mama ain’t got no time for that!

 That being said, my kiddos absolutely love their elf (his name is Squiggles).

-Easy Elf on the Shelf Hide-n-Seek
+Easy Elf on the Shelf Hiding Spots

-No, silly pranks.
-No disasters to clean up.
+- No disasters to clean up.